graphprotocol/graph-improvement-proposals/gips/0065-subgraph-availability-manager.md

 ## 3. Responsibility and Integrity

-Oracle operators are expected to prioritize the network's integrity and best interests, targeting an uptime of 99.9%.
-This goal serves as a benchmark to ensure high operational performance and accurate subgraph assessments.
-Recognizing the challenges of maintaining the targeted uptime, this standard does account for unforeseen issues beyond the operator's control, such as IPFS node or RPC service failures.

-To promote transparency, operators must provide a public dashboard displaying operational runs and failures, facilitating collective performance evaluation.
-Should an operator consistently underperform relative to its peers, the technical advisory board or other Subgraph Availability Oracle operators may suggest to the Graph Council to find a replacement.
+Operators must ensure their oracles remain operational, acknowledging that while occasional outages are part of normal operations, efforts to minimize these are crucial.
+Operators should communicate their infrastructure choices with one another to prevent risks associated with common dependencies, thereby enhancing the network's overall resilience.
+Active participation in a group chat to discuss operational challenges and coordinate on mitigating risks is required.
+Operators who are unresponsive or consistently underperform may be recommended for replacement by the technical advisory board or fellow operators to the Graph Council.

 ## 4. Subgraph Availability Oracle Software and Versioning